Attachmate Worldwide | Contact Us | NetIQ.com

 If any of the following files were customized, save them to the Rxcustom folder: Rwmrc<lang>.txt, Rgb.txt, Xhosts.txt, and Xrdb.txt.

-After you reinstall Reflection X, move the files to the All Users\Templates\WRQ \Reflection\X folder (or All Users\Application Data\Reflection\X folder in version 9.x or 10.x).
+After you reinstall Reflection X, move the files to the All Users\Templates\Attachmate \Reflection\X folder.

 Saving Customized Keyboard Mapping Files

 Save customized keyboard mapping files (*.kmp) to the Rxcustom folder.
-Once you reinstall 9.0 or higher, move the files to the All Users\Templates\WRQ \Reflection\X folder (or All Users\Application Data\Reflection\X folder in version 9.x or 10.x).
+Once you reinstall Reflection, move the files to the All Users\Templates\Attachmate\Reflection\X folder..x).
+Saving Reflection Secure Shell Settings

 Reflection Secure Shell settings are stored in a file named config.
 A config file is created when a user changes a setting to a non-default value in the Reflection Secure Shell Settings dialog box and clicks OK.
 (To open Secure Shell Settings, click Connection > Connection Setup, enter a host name, and click the Security button.)

-If you are upgrading from Reflection version 12.0 or earlier and using Reflection Secure Shell (SSH), we recommend you make a copy of the config file before upgrading.
+If you are upgrading from Reflection version 12.0 or earlier and using Reflection Secure Shell (SSH), make a copy of the config file before upgrading.
 (Typically, this file was located at C:\Documents and Settings\<username>\My Documents\Reflection\.ssh.)

 Reflection FTP Client